tourunen/kielihack2017/presentations/platform_overview.md

 Run by Ministry of Education and Culture

 Punchlines:

-- containerize or die!
+"Containerize or die!"
-- quick results or move on!
+"Quick results or move on!"
-- open source ftw!
+"Open Source FTW!"

 ## Kielihack platform in short